 Where to find one

 Please, never ever purchase a puppy from a puppy mill (commercial breeder), pet store, backyard breeder, or over the internet.
 Instead, we recommend that you work with a reputable breeder.
-To find a reputable breeder, check the German Shorthaired Pointer Club of America’s Breeder Listings and the German Shorthaired Pointer Club of Northern Sacramento Valley’s Links and Breeder Referrals.
+To find a reputable breeder, check the German Shorthaired Pointer Club of America’s Breeder Listings and the German Shorthaired Pointer Club of Northern Sacramento Valley’s Breeder Referrals.
 Do your research, expect to answer lots of questions, and be prepared to get on a waiting list.
 Educate yourself about the recommended health clearances of the sire and dam (OFA, CERF, Cardiac, Cone Degeneration, Thyroid, LD, DNA).
 Ask lots of good questions about the health and temperament history of the lines, longevity, number of litters per year, etc. Quality pups are not cheap, and the purchase price will likely be the least of your expenses.
 Note: California law does not permit the sale of puppies before 8 weeks of age.

 What Makes a “Reputable” Breeder?